chriseppstein/chriseppstein.github.com/content/posts/2010-08-16-sass-language-design.markdown

 category: blogging
 featured: true
 intro: "How we analyze and approve or reject new features for Sass."
-byline: "By Chris Eppstein & Nathan Weizenbaum"
+byline: "By Chris Eppstein & Natalie Weizenbaum"
 ---
 Sass has a lot of language features that CSS does not provide.
 To the outside observer, the way new features come into existence